anthonychu/melcher/content/draft/2019-07-14-AzurePolicy-Common-Sense/index.md

 ### Audit VMs that do not use managed disks

+It would discuss all usages of unmanged disks - if you create a new workload, I would use managed disks everywhere.

 ### Disk encryption should be applied on virtual machines

 ### Function App should only be accessible over HTTPS